 Section 16 of the Act contains a general duty for occupiers of land to adopt the best practicable option to ensure the emission of noise doesn't exceed a reasonable level.

-Ongoing activities, as in this case, are considered in terms of the district plan rules, resource consents and section 16.
+Ongoing activities, as in this case, are considered in terms of the district plan rules, resource consent and section 16.